jorsanpe/cpmbits/docs/documentation/project-structure.md

 layout: documentation
 title: project-structure
 ---

+## Project descriptor

-This section describes how CPM projects are managed.
-When in doubt, please refer to [CPM Hub](https://github.com/jorsanpe/cpm-hub) for reference, as CPM Hub is based on CPM.
+This section describes how cpm projects are managed.
+When in doubt, please refer to [cpm-hub](https://github.com/jorsanpe/cpm-hub){:target="_blank"} for reference, as cpm-hub is based on cpm.

-CPM projects are structured as follows:
+cpm projects are structured as follows:

 ```
 Project/